 Medicare Advantage members were twice as likely to switch

 This is likely due to the fact that Medicare Advantage beneficiaries can only switch during this time period.
 Another reason could be that they face fewer barriers to switch, such as no underwriting.

 But the main reason Medicare Advantage beneficiaries change plans is because their policy altered its price or offerings—which can (and often does) happen annually.
 Unlike Medicare Supplement plans, which are standardized in their coverage, Medicare Advantage carriers can change their plans each year, which can prompt more AEP switches.

-Medigap beneficiaries were happier during AEP
+Medicare Supplement Insurance beneficiaries are happier during AEP